• Home

 But that wizardry disappeared months ago as the scenario flipped and Strategy shares tumbled at a pace multiple times the retreat for the coins that are practically its sole holding.
 Hence, it’s something of a mystery that investors are still paying way more for Strategy shares than what it would reap by selling all of its assets, and paying off its liabilities and preferred shares.
 Put simply, if the Saylor boost disappears, Strategy’s stock would fall way below where it sits today.
 It’s the Michael Saylor math problem that practically no one’s talking about.

 Until the start of 2025, Saylor shrewdly restrained Strategy’s leverage by relying on his high-flying stock to amass Bitcoin.
 Even early last year, the company had $6.2 billion in bonds outstanding and $730 million in preferred stock, so it effectively “owed” just $6.9 billion.
-Since then, that’s number’s mushroomed over three-fold to the current $21.8 billion.
+Since then, that number has mushroomed over threefold to the current $21.8 billion.
 Accounting for virtually all that increase is the ramp of around $15 billion in preferred stock offerings.

-By “borrowing” so heavily to buy Bitcoin—and by the way, Strategy paid over $100 a coin on average last year—Saylor has magnified the percentage fall in his share price for every like decrease in Bitcoin.
-For example, if Bitcoin falls to $50 or 17% from today’s level of around $60, Strategy’s fundamental value would drop to roughly $23 billion (over $44 billion in Bitcoin, cash and software less than $21.8 billion in debt and preferreds).
+By “borrowing” so heavily to buy Bitcoin—and by the way, Strategy paid over $100,000 a coin on average last year—Saylor has magnified the percentage fall in his share price for every like decrease in Bitcoin.
+For example, if Bitcoin falls to $50,000, or 17% from today’s level of around $60,000, Strategy’s fundamental value would drop to roughly $23 billion (over $44 billion in Bitcoin, cash, and software minus the $21.8 billion in debt and preferreds).

 Where would that put the stock price?
-Here’s where its second major math problem starts to bite big time, and it’s stupendous dilution.
-Since it started purchasing Bitcoin, Saylor’s taken the share count from 98 million to 353 million, a jump of 3.5x or 250%.
-That’s eight times the 30% increase posted by the second ranked large market cap player for growing its stock outstanding, furniture-maker Wayfair.
+Here’s where its second major math problem starts to bite big-time, and it’s stupendous dilution.
+Since it started purchasing Bitcoin, Saylor’s taken the share count from 98 million to 353 million, a jump of 3.5x, or 250%.
+That’s eight times the 30% increase posted by the second-ranked large market cap player for growing its stock outstanding, furniture-retailer Wayfair.

 Careful readers will note that I made an important new assumption: I forecast that the Saylor Magic Premium disappears.
 In fact, it wouldn’t be surprising to see Strategy sell at a discount.
-The reason: Saylor’s made Strategy a far dicier bet since its now paying $1.5 billion a year in dividends on the preferred, where it was out just $35 million annually when relying on convertible bonds.
+The reason: Saylor has made Strategy a far dicier bet since it’s now paying $1.5 billion a year in dividends on the preferred, where it was out just $35 million annually when relying on convertible bonds.
 Its cash hoard of $1 billion will cover less than a year of those payments.
 It would appear that Saylor’s only option is issuing more preferreds, further raising its annual cash outflow.
-The ever mounting payments funded by still more issuance of preferred shares threatens a death spiral.
+The ever mounting payments funded by still more issuance of preferred shares threaten a death spiral.

 That leads us to another reason the Saylor Magic Premium should probably go negative.
 In early June, Saylor famously sold $3.2 million in Bitcoin to help pay a preferred stock dividend, violating his “no sales ever” pledge.
 Investors hated the move, sending shares sharply lower.
-If Saylor keeps selling more and more preferred shares to cover those dividends, he’ll have to dump a lot more Bitcoin.
-Having the greatest name in crypto, the figure who always seems to make a big buy every time his prize token drops, start exiting could shock Bitcoin believers and cause heavy selling.
+Saylor is a big supporter of Bitcoin prices.
+He seems to make a big buy every time the token drops in an effort to reassure the market.
+If the greatest name in crypto flips and starts dumping coins big-time, he’d likely shock the Bitcoin believers and cause a flood of selling.
 It’s unclear Saylor could sell a big chunk of his coins at anything like their value on the books.

 The Fortune 500 Innovation Forum will convene Fortune 500 executives, U.S. policy officials, top founders, and thought leaders to help define what’s next for the American economy, Nov.
 16-17 in Detroit.
 Apply here.